mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/RTC/RTC_Calendar/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure Calendar configuration using the RTC peripheral.
+Configuration of the calendar using the RTC HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.